blackmagic-debug/black-magic-org/knowledge/faq.md

 ## Why is XXX not supported?

 Because nobody implemented the required functions yet.
-Look on {bmd-gh}`GitHub <pulls>` if there is a pending pull request for your target.
+Look on {bmd-gh}`GitHub <pulls?q=is%3Apr+label%3A%22New+Target%22+is%3Aopen>` if there is a pending pull request for your target.
 Consider testing PRs that try to implement the desired target to help us triage merge of new hardware support.

 ## Why is Raspberry Pi 1 not supported?